timartiny/RipeProbe/README.md

 ## InCountryLookup

 To use domains hosted in a country as resolvers we need to know the IPs associated with the domains. `inCountryLookup` will do this when specified with a country.
 More documentation can be found in [the runexperiment directory](cmd/runexperiment).

+## ParseResults

+This will combine the brief file manually created that lists domains in JSON with the results of RIPE Atlas Measurements in order to create a resolver list.

+More info can be found in [the parseresults directory](cmd/parseresults).